Euclidean quantum gravity: Application in quantum mechanics

 In a somewhat similar manner, the motion of a quantum object as described by quantum mechanics implies that it can exist simultaneously in different positions and have different speeds.
-It differs clearly to the movement of a classical object (e.g. a billiard ball), since in this case a single path with precise position and speed can be described.
+It differs clearly to the movement of a classical object (e.g. a billiard ball) for which a single path with precise position and speed can be described.
 A quantum object does not move from A to B with a single path, but moves from A to B by all ways possible at the same time.
 According to the Feynman path-integral formulation of quantum mechanics, the path of the quantum object is described mathematically as a weighted average of all those possible paths.
 In 1966 an explicitly gauge invariant functional-integral algorithm was found by DeWitt, which extended Feynman's new rules to all orders.
 What is appealing in this new approach is its lack of singularities when they are unavoidable in general relativity.

 Another operational problem with general relativity is the computational difficulty, because of the complexity of the mathematical tools used.
-Path integrals in contrast have been used in mechanics since the end of the nineteenth century and is well known.
+Path integrals in contrast have been used in mechanics since the end of the nineteenth century and are well known.
 In addition, the path-integral formalism is used both in classical and quantum physics so it might be a good starting point for unifying general relativity and quantum theories.
 For example, the quantum-mechanical Schrödinger equation and the classical heat equation are related by Wick rotation.
 So the Wick relation is a good tool to relate a classical phenomenon to a quantum phenomenon.
 The ambition of Euclidean quantum gravity is to use the Wick rotation to find connections between a macroscopic phenomenon, gravity, and something more microscopic.